Notes on the data: Education

 Detail of analysis: Indirectly age-standardised rate per 100 population; and/or indirectly age-standardised ratio, based on the Australian standard

-Source: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2015; and ABS Estimated Resident Population, 30 June 2015.
+Total population: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2017; and the ABS Estimated Resident Population, 30 June 2016.